kanyun-inc/ytk-learn/docs/performance_guide.md

 - If the task contains lots of categorical features, and  most of the features are sparse, you can filter the features whose frequency of occurrence is less than "feature.filter_threshold", or provide a custom feature dictionary  via setting "model.dict_path" and "model.need_dict".
 - If your feature dim is huge, training will procede very slowly.
 You can use feature hash to reduce dim at a fraction of cost via setting "feature.feature_hash" except for gbdt.
 - If the classification task has serious imbalanced dataset，you can set "data.y_sampling" in model configuration to reduce the number of samples.
 For instance, CTR prediction scene usually has large proportion of negative samples，“y_sampling : [0@0.1]” means that it reserves 10% of negative samples randomly, and those reserved negative samples enlarge 10x weight as compensation.
-- Complex models(fm, ffm, gbst) have more parameters to optimize,  so before training complex models, you can use linear model with l1 regularization to perform feature selection.
+- Complex models(fm, ffm, gbst) have more parameters to optimize,  so before training complex models, you can use linear model with l1 regularization to perform feature selection, set "model.dict_path" with linear model dict(saved in the same directory with model file).
 - In GBDT, If  the number features is large, use feature-parallel training.
 If the number of data is large, use data-parallel training.
 In mose cases, when you use data-parallel training, the smaller the number of feature bins is, the faster the training process will be, meanwhile, the model will be less accurate.

 ### Model Accuracy